Trump team seeks to ease US rules on self-driving cars - ExBulletin

 Trump team seeks to ease US rules on self-driving cars

-Members of President-elect Donald Trump's transition team have told advisers they plan to make a federal framework for fully autonomous vehicles one of the Department of Transportation's priorities, according to people familiar with the matter. .
+(Bloomberg) — Members of President-elect Donald Trump's transition team told advisers they plan to make a federal framework for autonomous vehicles a priority for the Department of Transportation, people say close to the file.

-If new rules allow cars without human control, it would directly benefit Elon Musk, CEO of Tesla Inc. and a Trump mega-donor who has become a powerful element in the president-elect's inner circle.
+If new rules allow for wider deployment of cars without human control, it will directly benefit Elon Musk, Tesla Inc. CEO and Trump mega-donor, who has become a powerful element in the president-elect's inner circle.
 He bet the electric vehicle maker's future on self-driving technology and artificial intelligence.

+Tesla shares rose more than 7% shortly after the market opened Monday, extending their 28% advance since Election Day.
+Shares of Uber Technologies Inc. and Lyft Inc., which could face competition from Musk's long-planned robo-taxi network, each fell more than 6% in intraday trading.

+Current federal rules pose significant obstacles to companies seeking to release vehicles in large quantities without steering wheels or pedals, which Tesla intends to do.

+The National Highway Traffic Safety Administration currently allows manufacturers to deploy 2,500 autonomous vehicles per year under an granted exemption.
+The company also has a number of ongoing safety investigations into autonomous vehicles and driver assistance systems, including features Tesla markets like Autopilot and fully autonomous driving.

-While the Department of Transportation, through the National Highway Traffic Safety Administration, can issue rules that would make it easier for self-driving vehicles to operate, an act of Congress would pave the way for the mass adoption of self-driving cars.
-A bipartisan legislative measure under discussion would create federal rules around AVs, two of the people said.
+While the Department of Transportation can establish strict rules through NHTSA that would help pave the way for autonomous vehicles, mass adoption of self-driving cars will likely require broader legislation from Congress.
+A bipartisan legislative measure that is in the early stages of discussion would create federal rules regarding VAs, two of the people said.

-One of the candidates under consideration for Transportation secretary is Emil Michael, a former Uber Technologies Inc. executive who has spoken with Trump's team and potential staffers, they said. declared.
-The work is in its early stages and policy details have yet to be determined, they said.
+Companies want clarity on vehicles without pedals or steering wheels, said Grayson Brulte, founder of The Road to Autonomy, a data and analytics company focused on self-driving technology.
+There might be a fight over this, but if a federal framework is implemented, it could pave the way for the self-governance economy.

 The transition team did not respond to requests for comment.

-Musk announced in October his intention to produce a large number of driverless Tesla robot-axis without driver controls starting in 2026.
-Current US regulations pose significant obstacles to Elon Musk's plans for what we calls Cybercab, in particular by limiting their deployment.
+Musk announced plans last month to produce large numbers of driverless Tesla robo-taxis starting in 2026.
+The company last month unveiled Cybercab and Robovan models that were just prototypes.

-He supported federal autonomy rules during Tesla's third-quarter earnings call, saying he would use any role with government to push for a process to allow the use of autonomous vehicles throughout the country.
-The statement prompted a sell-off in shares of Uber and rival Lyft Inc.
+Shortly after the event, Musk called for a federal approval process for autonomous vehicles.
+During Tesla's quarterly earnings call, the CEO said he would leverage a potential role in the Trump administration to lobby for it.

-Trump has since named Musk and entrepreneur Vivek Ramaswamy to lead a new Department of Government Efficiency initiative aimed at dismantling government bureaucracy and cutting spending and regulations deemed too burdensome.
+Trump has since named Musk and entrepreneur Vivek Ramaswamy to head a new Department of Government Effectiveness tasked with dismantling government bureaucracy and cutting spending and regulations deemed too burdensome.

 Previous efforts to develop federal legislation to regulate autonomous vehicles have failed.